-The Rotary International Garden of Friendship was conceived in 1994 by a member of the Harbourside Rotary Club in Victoria who solicited plant donations from Rotary clubs locally and around the world.
-The garden consists of two long borders and a shady woodland edging a large lawn.
-The wide range of trees, shrubs and perennials include pinus koraiensis from Khaborovsky, Russia, betula jacquemontii from the Rajiv Gandhi Foundation of India, juniperus chinensis from Newport, California, and parrotia persica from Istanbul, Turkey.
+This garden originated in 1994 when a member of the Victoria Harbourside Rotary Club solicited plants from local and global Rotary clubs.
+Its two long borders, and shady woodland, contain a wide range of trees, shrubs, and perennials.These include pinus koraiensis from Khaborovsky, Russia, betula jacquemontii from the Rajiv Gandhi Foundation of India, juniperus chinensis from Newport, California, and parrotia persica from Istanbul, Turkey.

-The various benches are either ‘upholstered’ with topiaried golden box honeysuckle or surrounded by scented daphnes and lavenders encouraging visitors to take a rest and enjoy the garden.
+Benches encouraging visitors to rest and enjoy the garden are either ‘upholstered’ with topiaried golden box honeysuckle or surrounded by scented daphnes and lavenders.